OwenCochell/cursepy/DOCS_README.txt

 Normal text

-The 'Header' text will be rendered in large and bold, acting a header.
+The 'Header' text will be rendered in large and bold, acting as a header.
 Any text with '=' below it will act as a header.
 Any text with '-' beneath it will act as a sub-header.